project-sunbird/sunbird.org-docs/developer-docs/upgrade/etl_jobs_for_sunbird_upgrade.md

 - All organization data
 - Specific user data
 - Specific organization data

-For details, refer to the [Sync User and Organization](/developer-docs/installation/sync_user.md)document to understand and run the appropriate script.
+>For details, refer to the [Sync User and Organization](/developer-docs/installation/sync_user.md) document to understand and run the appropriate script.

 ### Delete Users from Keycloak DB